jengalas/pz-adventures-jekyll/_drafts/2024-09-11-acadia-adventures-2024-day-8.md

 OK.

-So we waited, wondering what might come out this time, and wondering if we should just pay and leave before we received a second order that was just as bad as the first.
+So we waited, wondering what might come out of the kitchen this time, and wondering if we should just pay and leave before we received a second order that was just as bad as the first.
 Then the server came over and offered to make us anything else off the menu.
 That was nice, but we were in the mood for the eggs we had ordered, and honestly everything else on the menu is too large and filling for us.

 We were still trying to decide what to do when the owner came over to us and sat down next to me.
 She started off in hushed tones saying "Let me be straight with you," or something to that effect.
 OK, I figured she was going to say that the cook was new and hadn't yet learned the technique, and could we give them another chance.
 Instead, she turned on the tears and started sobbing something about her dog being at the vet, close to death, and she didn't know if it was going to survive and she was having a really bad day.